 Often we will plan a full Rochester day trip that includes a stop at one of the places on our list or we keep it simple and spend the morning exploring.

-The best thing to do is plan what works best for your family and enjoy creating awesome memories at these beautiful hiking spots in Rochester, New York.
+The best thing to do is plan what works best for your family and enjoy creating awesome memories at these beautiful hiking spots in the Rochester area.

 Best Hiking Near Rochester, New York with Kids